Toronto: Paul Henderson

-Dr. Richard J. Goossen, Chairman, ELO presenting the Entrepreneurial Leaders Award to Paul Henderson at the ELO Forum in Toronto on Nov.
-25th, 2019.
+Dr. Richard J. Goossen, Chairman, ELO, presented the Entrepreneurial Leaders Award to Paul Henderson at the ELO Forum in Toronto on November 25, 2019.

-Paul Henderson, Canadian hockey legend, Toronto, ON – Few people in Canada could truly be described as a "legend," but Paul Henderson is among that small number.
+Paul Henderson is a Canadian hockey legend.
+Few people in Canada could truly be described as a "legend," but Paul Henderson is among that small number.
 He will be forever immortalized as the person who scored three game-winning goals in the fabled Canada-USSR 1972 hockey series, including "The Goal" in the final game.
 Paul was presented with the Entrepreneurial Leaders Award by Rick Goossen, Chairman, ELO, at the ELO Forum in Toronto on November 25, 2019.
 Paul received a well-deserved standing ovation.

 Paul began his hockey career in Lucknow, Ontario.
 After winning the Memorial Cup in 1962 with the Hamilton Red Wings, he moved to the NHL.
 Paul played 18 years of professional hockey with the Detroit Red Wings, Toronto Maple Leafs and Atlanta Flames.